MicrosoftDocs/power-platform/power-virtual-agents/admin-data-loss-prevention.md

 ### Enable and configure DLP enforcement for chatbots

-You can enable, disable, configure, and audit DLP enforcement within Power Virtual Agents with the the `PowerVirtualAgentsDlpEnforcement` cmdlet.
+You can enable, disable, configure, and audit DLP enforcement within Power Virtual Agents with the `PowerVirtualAgentsDlpEnforcement` cmdlet.

 In any of the following examples, replace (or declare) `<tenant ID>` with your tenant's ID.